Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Method

 \paragraph{Local Feature Extraction Blocks} Each encoder and decoder stage in \methodabbr comprises four Local Feature Extraction Blocks (LFEBs).
 LFEBs in the encoder and decoder stages include max-pooling layers and upsampling layers respectively.
 Each LFEB contains multiple convolutional layers, activation layers, half instance normalization \cite{chen2021hinet}, and spatial/channel attention layers.
 Residual connections link LFEBs across the encoder and decoder stages.

-\paragraph{Global Feature Manipulation Blocks} Global ISP operations are significantly affected by parameters such as exposure time and ISO, which alter the overall appearance of the photos.
-Our GFMBs are designed to incorporate these parameters to modify the residual features from the encoder's LFEBs.
+\paragraph{Global Feature Manipulation Blocks} ISP behaviors can be affected by different parameters of exposure time and ISO, especially our dataset is collected with built-in auto-exposure strategies of each cameras.
+Different ISP parameters can lead to different global appearance of the photos in the same scene, and these parameters can be easily accessed form the JPEG or Raw files output by cameras.
+Our GFMBs are designed to incorporate these parameters in the ISP learning process, which modifies the residual features from the encoder's LFEBs.
 These manipulated features are then relayed to corresponding LFEBs in the decoder stage.
-Used camera parameters (exposure, ISO, and f-number) are extracted from the EXIF metadata of JPEG images produced by cameras.
+Used camera parameters (exposure, ISO, and f-number) are extracted from the EXIF metadata of each JPEG images produced by cameras.

 \paragraph{Device-aware Embedding Interaction Module} Positioned between the encoder and decoder stages, the Device-aware Embedding Interaction Modules (DEIM) enhance the model's ability to adapt to different camera devices by interacting with device-aware embeddings.
 Given a device-aware embedding $\mathcal{E}_a$, the DEIM applies an attention-based transform to the bottleneck features $B$ from the encoder stage and output $F_a$.
 This setup enables the model to adaptively learn the ISP behaviors of multiple cameras concurrently.